rohit12crj/Study-Notes/Terraform/notes.md

 ---

-how will u do terraform version upgrade withput downtime
+✅ how will u do terraform version upgrade withput downtime

-explain how terraform vault integrates with github action , jenkins internally & how does it works
+---

-What is IaC ?
+✅ What is IaC ?
 Why Terraform ?

 ---